ianruau/Chemotaxis_simulation/README.md

 ## Documentation

-For detailed information about the package and its functionalities, visit **Link to documentation page**
+For detailed information about the package and its functionalities, visit the [documentation webpage](https://chemotaxis-simulation.readthedocs.io/en/latest/).

 ## Contributing